muehlefeldt/unity-machine-learning/docs/run-log.md

 ## 6455
 * Same as 6454 but longer for nicer data.

+## 6456
+* Same as 6455.
+Change to wall hit data collection.

 # Note
 * Sensor study with diffrent NN structure?
 2 hidden layer + LSTM?